Democratic National Alliance (The Bahamas): Senate appointment

-Post-2017 Election
+Post-2017 election

-After a brief post-mortem period following the 2017 General Elections, former DNA leader Branville McCartney announced in October 2017 that he would resign as leader of the party.
-Reflecting on his party's growth since 2011, McCartney thanked his supporters in his farewell address, remarking that his resignation was not "throwing it in the towel", but about "clearing a path so that other bright minds within our ranks have an opportunity to shine... so that our organization can move forward with new and fresh ideas."
-Shortly thereafter and as mandated by the DNA's Constitution, McCartney's former deputy Christopher Mortimer was named the interim-leader of the DNA.
-A Special Meeting was then called for the election of a new Deputy Leader to fill the spot left vacant by Mr. Mortimer's new appointment, ultimately being filled by Arinthia Komolafe.
-Komolafe was the party's 2017 Killarney candidate who had received 422 votes; approximately 7% of the total votes cast, compared to the other 2 candidates, FNM Leader and PM of the Bahamas, Dr. Hubert Alexander Minnis earned 4,186 votes for the Killarney Constituency and compared to the 1,092 votes cast for the PLP candidate; Reneika Dania Knowles for the same constituency).
+After a brief post-mortem period following the 2017 general elections, former DNA leader Branville McCartney announced in October 2017 that he would resign as leader of the party.
+Reflecting on his party's growth since 2011, McCartney thanked his supporters in his farewell address, remarking that his resignation was not "throwing in the towel" but about "clearing a path so that other bright minds within our ranks have an opportunity to shine... so that our organization can move forward with new and fresh ideas."
+Shortly thereafter and as mandated by the DNA's Constitution, McCartney's former deputy Christopher Mortimer was named the interim leader of the DNA.
+A special meeting was then called for the election of a new Deputy Leader to fill the spot left vacant by Mortimer's new appointment, ultimately being filled by Arinthia Komolafe.
+She was the party's 2017 Killarney candidate, who had received 422 votes, approximately 7% of the total votes cast, compared to the other 2 candidates.

-Fully invested in the rebuilding process, Mortimer announced that The DNA would host its second National Convention between 22 and 23 February 2019, while also declaring that he would not run for leader of the party.
-The event proved to be the most competitive in the party's history with all national offices up for election - In the end, out of a total of about 80 votes, Komolafe defeated challenger Kendal Smith (former Fox Hill Candidate) by a total votes of 66 votes in favor of Arinthia Komolafe and 14 in favor of Kendal Smith, and therefore she became the first woman to lead The DNA political party.
-Buschme Armbrister beat out Brenda Harris-Pinder for the deputy leader spot, while DNA newcomer Omar Smith was successful over Rudy Dean in his bid for the chairman post.
+Fully invested in the rebuilding process, Mortimer announced that the DNA would host its second National Convention between 22 and 23 February 2019, while also declaring that he would not run for leader of the party.
+The event proved to be the most competitive in the party's history, with all national offices up for election.
+In the end, out of a total of about 80 votes, Komolafe defeated challenger Kendal Smith (former Fox Hill candidate) by a total of 66 votes in favor of Arinthia Komolafe and 14 in favor of Kendal Smith, and therefore, she became the first woman to lead the DNA political party.
+Buschme Armbrister beat out Brenda Harris-Pinder for the deputy leader spot, while DNA newcomer Omar Smith was successful over Rudolph Dean in his bid for the chairman post.